Sticker shock may be a side effect if you buy 'combination drugs'

 "Our strategy with respect to Vimovo included bringing its pricing in line with Duexis and thereby significantly increasing the value realized per prescription," reads the filing.

 And the practice appears to have been effective.
-Beginning in 2014, the drugs have had the same periodic increases — a more than 1,600 percent jump for both drugs over the years.
+Beginning in 2014, the drugs have had the same periodic increases — a jump of more than 1,600 percent for both drugs over the years.

-"We look at … what the market will bear," said Horizon president and CEO Timothy Walbert in a 2015 interview with CNBC when asked how the company was able to raise the price on acquired drugs like Vimovo when they are not changing the drug.
+"We look at ... what the market will bear," Horizon President and Chief Executive Timothy Walbert said in a 2015 interview with CNBC when asked how the company was able to raise the price on acquired drugs like Vimovo when they are not changing the drug.

 Walbert also said that the money from the price hikes helps them create access for patients who can't afford the drug.

-In a statement, Horizon noted that out-of-pocket costs for 98 percent of all commercially-insured patients is $10 or less.
+In a statement, Horizon said out-of-pocket costs for 98 percent of all commercially insured patients are $10 or less.
 It also said the price it receives per prescription has been decreasing and was less than $300 in 2018.

 But it adds up.
 According to SEC filings, from 2011 to 2018, the two drugs have brought in more than $1.3 billion for the company.

-Meanwhile, for patients who have come to rely on these medications at low personal cost, there can be a snag down the line.
+Meanwhile, for patients who have come to rely on the medications at low personal cost, there can be a snag down the line.

 Mary Meyer, a medical assistant in the Chicago suburbs, said she was pleasantly surprised to hear about the possibility of a low copay for her prescription of Duexis.

-"I'm like, that's awesome," said Meyer when she heard from a Horizon representative that a specialty pharmacy would charge her only a $10 copay for the drug.
-It had been prescribed by her doctor to treat her flare ups of lower back and hip pain.
+"I'm like, that's awesome," Meyer said when she heard from a Horizon representative that a specialty pharmacy would charge her a copay of only $10 for the drug, which her doctor had prescribed to treat her flare-ups of lower back and hip pain.

 But when Meyer turned 65 in December 2018 and switched from a commercial plan to Medicare, she learned that the government plan doesn't accept copayment coupons from manufacturers.
 So even after picking up a supplemental Medicare Part D plan to cover Duexis, she still finds herself unable to afford the $1,300 bill she said she was quoted for a 90-pill prescription at Walmart.